InLexIA, the AI translation solution for Ibexa DXP

 • The level of intervention (translation on creation, on modification, or both)

-The module will include support for regional language variants such as Mexican Spanish or Ecuadorian Spanish, so that the register and vocabulary can be adjusted to suit the target audience.
+The module will take into account regional language variants such as Mexican or Ecuadorian Spanish, so that the register and vocabulary can be adjusted to suit the target audience.

-These enhancements, which are currently under development, are designed to make InLexIA an ever more intelligent, accurate and customisable solution, tailored to the translation requirements of companies of all sizes.
+These enhancements, which are currently under development, are designed to make InLexIA an increasingly intelligent, accurate and customisable solution, tailored to the translation requirements of companies of all sizes.

 Discover our Ibexa bundles